Discover more from Healthy Rich

 You can’t budget your way out of not having enough money.

 If you want more — a bigger Yes Fund, a faster route to your goals, a more luxurious home, more choice at the grocery store, more comfortable travel, more time freedom, more ease — you might need more money to make it happen.

-Don’t leave income out of your money management equation.
-Bringing in more money gives you a bigger pie to work with, so you don’t have to choose among your priorities and your goals.
+Don’t leave resources out of your money management equation.
+Bringing in more money or accessing alternative resources gives you a bigger pie to work with, so you don’t have to choose among your priorities and your goals.

-Income comes in tons of big and small forms, and you can get creative to find ways to increase it in your life.
+Resources come in tons of big and small forms, and you can get creative to find ways to increase them in your life.
 Here are a few ideas to get you started:

 Plus, we can all work to ensure everyone has enough income to cover their commitments, goals and spending by supporting public policies like increased minimum wage, basic income and child tax credits.

 Budgeting’s biggest downfall is its reliance on restriction and deprivation.
 Most methods require you to deprive one area of your life to support goals or commitments in another.
 That gets tough to maintain when you start to feel the strain of deprivation.

 When feelings take over, your ability to deprive yourself of comforts is depleted fast.